How to Rally Donors Around Mental Health Awareness Day

 - A delicious snack

 - A QR code to a relaxing Spotify playlist

 You can certainly add your nonprofit’s swag, but the goal isn’t to promote your organization.
 It’s to make your donors (or volunteers) smile and remember that they’re appreciated.
-Then mail these boxes out to the people in your community who could use it the most.

 6. Host an Educational Event